Building a Boat Rack

 In use, a Nylon/Fiberglas 10 mil silver tarp 12' X 16' will be used.
 What I found is that these tarps are made in different thicknesses, the green or brown are 3 mil thick, the blue is 5 mil, while the silver is 10 mil.
 This 16' length is a couple of feet to long, as they do not make 12' X 14', so the front will be just hang down between the cab and front of the bed or be cut off.

-I recently met a young couple who make Nylon web type hunting/range bags and pistol holsters.
-He has said if I bring my pickup and framework to him, he will sew the front together basically fitting the front of the framework.
-I also plan on having him sew a rear tarp flap that will be Velcro attached around the rear bow and sides then have a zipper upright in the middle.
+I have found a upholsterer who has done some of my boat work who has agreed to do the sewing if I bring my pickup and framework to him, he will sew the front together basically fitting the front of the framework.
+I also plan on having him sew a rear tarp flap that will be Velcro attached around the rear bow and sides then have a zippered door upright in the middle with a plastic window in it.

 |Here the finished camper|